sunnyau/k8s-in-proxmox/README.md

 # k8s-in-proxmox

+**How to Build an Awesome Kubernetes Cluster using Proxmox Virtual Environment**

 Here I have spinned up several VMs on my proxmox server and install k8s.
 Here is my spec.

 ![Screenshot (88)](https://github.com/user-attachments/assets/1e0dd2ad-6332-4cac-b688-41a09d78f288)